quantumdude836/BugsDecomp/README.md

 The `/dll:` option is required; while the launcher could be coded to launch the game without DLL injection, it'd be just as easy to use the vanilla launcher.

+The `/pause` option allows a debugger to be attached to the game process before any code is run (including the DLL's attach code).